Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Light Bulbs

 The incandescent light bulb was first released around 1880 and was the standard for many years.
-In 2009 the EU started phasing out incandescent bulbs in favour of more environmentally friendly energy-saving light bulbs.
+In 2009, the EU started phasing out incandescent bulbs to favour more environmentally friendly energy-saving light bulbs.

 LED Bulbs

-The most popular bulb right now for interior lighting is the LED bulb more efficient than traditional incandescent and halogen bulbs.
-LED bulbs last longer, don’t get hot and use a lot less energy than their traditional counterparts.
-Also, they don’t use glass, mercury or lead, all of which can be harmful.
+The most popular bulb for interior lighting is the LED bulb, which is more efficient than traditional incandescent and halogen bulbs.
+LED bulbs last longer, don’t get hot, and use less energy than their traditional counterparts.
+Also, they don’t use glass, mercury or lead, which can be harmful.

 Smart Bulbs

-The Rolls-Royce of LED light bulbs is smart bulbs.
-You get a range of space-age features along with all the benefits of an LED bulb.
+The Rolls-Royce LED light bulbs are smart.
+You get a range of space-age features and all the benefits of an LED bulb.
 Smart bulbs connect to smart apps on your phone and other devices from the comfort of your chair.
 You can dim bulbs, change colours and set them to turn on and off at set times.
 Some can even work in conjunction with your music systems, changing colours with the rhythm and beat of the music.

 Indoor Lighting Design

-When installing new lighting installation throughout your home, we can design all the lighting for you or work to plans provided by your builder or architect.
+When installing new lighting throughout your home, we can design all the lighting for you or work according to plans provided by your builder or architect.

 When homeowners renovate their homes, they nearly always want new lighting, which must be done properly.
 Poorly thought-out lighting can bring down any interior, no matter how good it looks in natural light.

 When designing your new interior, lighting should be part of the initial planning process.
 Many people renovate their homes and worry about lighting afterwards, which is the wrong way to go about it.
-Ideally, lighting should be decided when you’re planning the decor and renovations to each room.
-Early planning allows you to select the ideal lighting for your situation and wire the space accordingly.
+Ideally, lighting should be decided when planning the decor and renovations to each room.
+Early planning allows you to select the ideal lighting and wire the space accordingly.

 When designing lighting systems, the following needs to be taken into consideration.